Training for the Outdoors, Simplified

 If you have an area that is tight or hurts lookup Smashwerx on Youtube.
 Great videos for just about every joint for mobility and pain management.

 This is working on your specific sport.
 The goal is to improve efficiency with better technique.
 In training you want things to be harder for a better training load whereas while doing your sport you want to find every way to make it easier.
 Think of training with a pack heavier than you carry on a trip as an example.

-If you are backpacker it will mean going on weighted day hikes with all of your gear.
-Learning navigation, picking your way through rugged trails and getting your hydration and nutrition dialed in.
+If you are a backpacker it will mean going on weighted day hikes with all of your gear.
+Learning navigation, picking your way through rugged trails, and getting your hydration and nutrition dialed in.

 Key Training Principles

 There are many scientific training principles but these four are the most important to seeing improvement.
 I'm a big believer in keeping it simple.

 Training and healthy eating need to part of your lifestyle.
 Improvements in fitness come slowly but if you add up those slow improvements over time you will see a substantial difference.
 The key is to keep at it.
 Put in your time, do the work, and focus on performance over aesthetics.